Highlights

 Guidelines for taking essential Omega-3 fatty acids:

-you will notice how I carefully use the word essential here.
+We are careful to use the word ‘essential’ here.
 That’s because the food and nutrition board of The institute of medicine and academies considered alpha lipoic acid (ALA) as the only essential Omega-3 fatty acid.
 The reason for this is that a small percentage (about 15%) of ALA can be converted into DHA and EPA in the human liver.
 So it has only established guidelines for intake of ALA and not DHA and EPA.

 Adequate daily intake level (19 years or older):